FamousArchives/famous-react/API.md

 - Need to specify duration of each animation
   - step duration will be the total of all sub-animations durations
 - Step animations can be either plain objects or functions that return objects
+- Current animation state will be passed into step animation functions